jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 ### 87A Delegation by EPA
 (1) The EPA must not delegate its power to appoint the Registrar under section 11.
 (2) In all other respects, section 73 of the Crown Entities Act 2004 applies, except that subsection (1) of that section applies as if paragraph (d) were repealed and the following paragraph substituted:.
-  (d) a person, or an office holder in a department of the Public Service, approved by the entity's responsible Minister:ob
+  (d) a person, or an office holder in a department of the Public Service, approved by the entity's responsible Minister:

 ### 88 Directions to EPA
 (1) The Minister may give general directions to the EPA in relation to the EPA's exercise of powers and performance of functions under this Part, Part 5, or any regulations made under this Part or Part 5.